5 Things That Will Actually Pull A Man Back When He's Slipping Away

 3. Invest 100 percent in your relationship

 We often put in a huge effort at work or pour attention and effort into our kids, but then give our partners the dregs of what’s left.
 Remember, giving 50 percent won’t create the relationship you want, and giving 150 percent is called co-dependency.
-Give 100 percent, your whole self, to your partner.
+Give 100 percent, your whole self, to your partner, as suggested by psychiatrists Phyllis Koch-Sheras & Peter Sheras.

-Be enthusiastic when it comes to your partner and relationship.
+Be enthusiastic when it comes to your partner and relationship, as shown by an article in Personality and Social Psychology Bulletin.
 Motivation is a state, not a trait.
 (Let me repeat that: Motivation is a state, not a trait.)
-This means that it’s not something permanent like your height or eye color.
+This means it’s not something permanent like your height or eye color.
 It’s something that comes and goes.

 People aren’t permanently "motivated" or "happy."
 People are just people.
-You need to dig deep and chose motivation daily (and, sometimes, even minute-to-minute.
-Deliberately think of things you love about your partner, or of how you’ll feel when you’re getting along and feel connected though.
-Use these positive thoughts to fuel your motivation).
+You need to dig deep and choose motivation daily (and, sometimes, even minute-to-minute.
+Deliberately think of things you love about your partner, or of how you’ll feel when you’re getting along and feel connected, though.
+Use these positive thoughts to fuel your motivation.

 5. Be present in the here and now